suma-gitrep/alexa-08-02/instructions/aws.md

 ![](https://github.com/suma-gitrep/alexa-08-02/blob/master/images/aws-lambda-test-app.PNG)

+- copy the ARN code and then add that code in endpoint section of amazone deveoper site to establish a communication between lambda and skill set.

+![](https://github.com/suma-gitrep/alexa-08-02/blob/master/images/Screenshot.png)

 - Click -> The logical ID.
 Onclicking, the window navigates to the configuration console.
 In the function code section, we can add the node.js file for the functionality.

-![](https://github.com/suma-gitrep/alexa-08-02/blob/master/images/Screenshot.png)

 ![](https://github.com/suma-gitrep/alexa-08-02/blob/master/images/aws-functioncode.PNG)